 - The results of the study showed that the level of psychological capital in Palestinian universities was high, with relative weight reaching (80.23%), and the field of optimism came first with relative weight (82.05%), then the field of self-efficacy with relative weight (80.75%), then the field of hope with relative weight.
-(79.75%), and finally the elasticity field came with relative weight (78.37%). - The results of the data analysis showed that the level of feeling of dedication to work among the administrative employees in Palestinian universities in Gaza Strip was high, reaching (82.52%). - The results of the hypothesis test showed that there is a statistically significant direct relationship between psychological capital and a feeling of dedication to work among the administrative employees in Palestinian universities in Gaza Strip, and it also showed a statistically significant positive relationship between the areas of psychological capital (hope, optimism, selfefficacy, and flexibility) and feeling With dedication to work for the administrative employees in the Palestinian universities in Gaza Strip.

-- The results showed that there were no statistically significant differences between the respondents' responses to psychological capital among administrative employees in Palestinian universities in Gaza Strip due to the variable of gender and years of service. - It was found that there are statistically significant differences between the respondents 'responses to psychological capital due to the age variable in favor of the group (more than 50 years old and 31-40 years old), while no differences appeared between the respondents' responses to about the job relationship among administrative employees in Palestinian universities in Gaza Strip.
-Attributed to the age variable. - There are statistically significant differences between respondents 'responses to psychological capital due to the scientific qualification variable in favor of bachelors and postgraduate studies, while no differences appeared between respondents' responses about the job relationship among administrative employees in Palestinian universities in Gaza Strip due to the scientific qualification variable. - There are statistically significant differences between respondents' responses to psychological capital among administrative employees in Palestinian universities in Gaza Strip due to the variable of work status, and the differences came in favor of the academic in an administrative position.
+(79.75%), and finally the elasticity field came with relative weight (78.37%). - The results of the data analysis showed that the level of employee engagement among administrative employees in Palestinian universities in employees was high, reaching (82.16%), - The results of the hypothesis test showed that there is a statistically significant direct relationship between psychological capital and job absorption among administrative employees in Palestinian universities in employees, and it also showed that there is a statistically significant positive relationship between the fields of psychological capital (hope, optimism, self-efficacy, and flexibility) and job absorption in Administrative employees in Palestinian universities in employees. - The results showed that there were no statistically significant differences between the respondents' responses to psychological capital among administrative employees in Palestinian universities in employees due to the variable of gender and years of service. - It was found that there are statistically significant differences between the respondents' responses to psychological capital due to the age variable in favor of the group (over 50 years and 31-40 years old) among the administrative employees in Palestinian universities in employees due to the age variable. - There are statistically significant differences between respondents' responses about psychological capital due to the scientific qualification variable in favor of undergraduate and postgraduate studies among administrative employees in Palestinian universities in employees due to the scientific qualification variable. - There are statistically significant differences between respondents' responses to psychological capital among administrative employees in Palestinian universities in employees due to the variable of work status, and the differences came in favor of the academic in an administrative position.

-Hypothesis Test Results
+Hypothesis Test Results.